soulwhisper/homelab-ops/docs/src/deployment/memo.md

 - offsite backup ( volsync ) use minio @ nix-infra;
 - openebs-hostpath, disabled due to MS-01 using 256G system disk;
 - ceph-block, for database and apps;
-- ceph-fs, for shared-media;
+- ceph-fs, deprecated, use nas-nfs for shared-media;
-- ceph-s3, for volsync backup;
+- ceph-s3, deprecated, use nas-nfs for volsync backup;
+- volsync nfs-backup using mutatingAdmissionPolicy;
 - onepassword as main secret store;
 - use Valkey instead of Dragonflydb if apps served <= 2;